-4.6 Routine Searches of LINKAGE and LUIS
+4.6 Routine Searches of LINKAGE and LDIS

-- 4.6.1 Interpreting analysts and their technical reviewers will routinely compare appropriate preliminary DNA profiles to those in LINKAGE and LDIS. - 4.6.2 LDIS autosearches will be conducted after the addition of new profiles into LDIS and before an upload to SDIS.
+- 4.6.1 Interpreting analysts and their technical reviewers will routinely compare appropriate preliminary DNA profiles to those in LINKACE and LDIS. - 4.6.2 LDIS autosearches will be conacted after the addition of new profiles into LDIS and before an upload to SDIS.
 This search will serve to ensure that no intra-laboratory DNA matches were overlooked, and to track local DNA hits using the CODIS system.
-LDIS autosearches will be performed by the CODIS staff only. - 4.6.3 All LDIS autosearches will be conducted at moderate or high stringency using a minimum of ixloci.
-The default setting is moderate. - 4.6.4 Samples with 10 or more loci will also be searched, allowing one locus to have either low strangency or non-matching results ("one-mismatch search"). - 4.65 AT LDIS candidate matches will be examined.
+LDIS autosearches will be performed by the CODIS staff only. - 4.6.3 All LDIS autosearches will be conducted at moderate or high stringency using a minimum of six loci.
+The default setting is moderate. - 4.6.4 Samples with 10 of more loci will also be searched, allowing one locus to have either low-stringency of non-matching results ("one-mismatch search"). - 4.6.5 All LDIS candidate matches will be examined.
 The CODIS staff will investigate any matches not already documented and ensure that all proper notifications are prepared, reviewed and made expeditiously.
-The CODIS group may return such matches to the analyst and technical reviewers who submitted the specimen, and delegate the match notifications to them.
+The CODIS group may return such matching files to the malyst and technical reviewers who submitted the specimen, and delegate the match notifications to them.